how to M365 Lifecycle Management

 You can decide what to do with every piece of content within the Team/Group/SharePoint Team or Communication site.

-For Documents, you can choose to archive/delete all Document libraries, or choose specific ones.
+For Documents, you can choose to archive/delete all Document libraries or choose specific ones.
 You can also choose to archive or delete all major versions of the documents, all versions, or only the most current version.

 The same applies to all Pages within the site – you can choose which versions (or, perhaps, all versions) you’d like to archive or delete.